This is your answer to where to stay in Berlin city on a budget AND have an epic time.

 Yet, here is the thing: We think, it’s not worth it to go with the cheapest hostel out there.

 Hostels in Berlin are generally cheap.
-And the quality is as good as affordable hotels in Berlin (with added social vibes).
+And the quality is as good as affordable Berlin hotels (with added social vibes).
+But forget hotel Berlin, think hostel Berlin.

 The difference between a cool one and the cheap one is usually 1-2€ ($1-2) per night, and a lot of amenities are not included.
-This can be breakfast or linen.
+This can be a breakfast buffet or linen.

 Although, keep in mind a bad location far away from the city center costs you more in transport.